phone: (716) 839-8515

 Social Work Program Mission Statement

-In accordance with its mission, the Daemen College Social Work Program seeks to:
+In accordance with its mission, the Daemen College Bachelor of Arts in Social Work Program seeks to:

-- Prepare students with a foundation in knowledge and skills necessary for effective generalist practice and/or advanced study in social work.
+- Prepare students with the knowledge, values, skills, cognitive and affective reactions, and critical judgment necessary for effective practice and/or advanced study in social work;

-Graduates of the Daemen College Social Work program will demonstrate that they:
+Graduates of the Daemen College Bachelor of Arts in Social Work Program will demonstrate that they are able to:

 - Engage diversity and difference in practice;

-- Advance human rights and social and economic justice;
+- Advance human rights and social, economic, and environmental justice;

-- Engage in research-informed practice and practice-informed research ;
+- Engage in practice-informed research and research-informed practice;

 The program of study leading to the Bachelor of Arts degree in Social Work is accredited by the Commission on Accreditation of the Council on Social Work Education (CSWE) at the baccalaureate level.
 For more information about CSWE accreditation and core competencies, please visit the CSWE website.